 Silver when ingested in small 'trace' amounts has never presented any problems.
 'Argyria' (grey skin) has only been caused by continuous over consumption of very high strength silver.

-Any reasonable examination shows that electrically isolated colloidal silver is remarkably safe.
-Electrolytic Colloidal Silver water has been available world wide in health food shops for about 20 years.
+Any reasonable examination shows that electrically produced colloidal silver is remarkably safe.
+Electrolytic Colloidal Silver water has been available world wide in health food shops for over 30 years.
 Home-made CS has been around for even longer.
 There are very few stories of negative side effects.

 The only real side effect to consider is Argyria.
 However, Argyria, or 'greying' of the skin caused by excess silver in the skin, is rare.
 Only 3 cases are named and adequately documented on the internet and in all 3 cases its clear they were not using collidal silver made with pure water.
 Two of the cases involved massive over-consumption for years of poorly made brews made with tap water and salt or baking soda.
 The other case was certainly not caused by modern colloidal silver water at all, but by over-use, 50 years ago, of silver nitrate nose drops - a product no longer available.
 A few other unnamed cases are mentioned but these are usually mild and are usually caused by abuse of commercially available Very High PPM mild silver protein or by home-made colloidal silver that has incorrectly been brewed using tap water with a salt or baking soda additive.